churrops/wordpress-docker-on-aws/README.md

-# Wordpress Docker na AWS with Terraform
+# Wordpress Docker on AWS with Terraform

 Pre requisite: